-Your child will need to stay in isolation until they are cleared to return to normal activities.
-This is until they are no longer infectious.
+Your child will need to stay in isolation until they are no longer infectious.
 The infectious period usually ends 5 days after the appearance of the rash.
 Your public health service should give you advice about this.
 They should also advise about what steps to take for people who have been in contact with you and might get measles.

 What is the treatment for measles?

-Because measles is caused by a virus, there is no specific treatment – the virus just has to run its course.
+Because measles is caused by a virus, there is no specific treatment.

-Antibiotics are not helpful for measles and will not be prescribed by your doctor unless your child develops a bacterial infection as a complication of measles.
+Antibiotics are not helpful for measles and your doctor won't give them to your child unless your child also develops a bacterial infection as a complication of measles.

 In severe cases of measles, particularly when there are more serious complications, hospital treatment may be necessary.